tundish/tea_and_sympathy/tas/dlg/03_construction.rst

 [PLAYER]_

-    You didn't go over to Mattie's then?
+    You didn't see Mattie then?

 [NPC]_